hjelev/gearbest-prices/README.md

 currency = NZD
 rate = 1.46
 ```
-You can also adjuct other setting to your needs.
+You can also adjuct other settings to your needs.

 ## Running in virtual environment